At the Beginning: A Solar Epic From France to Japan

 The Covid19 pandemic comes at a time when the Lyon-Canton 2020 is already launched.
 After two months of pondering, the organization decided to postpone the France-China event by a year.
 For Summer 2020, nother idea is brought to reality : the Sun Trip France.
 This 3,000 km route around the country will gather mostly former participants.

-The departure should take place on July 14 in Lyon, with an arrival scheduled on August 9 in Albertville.
+The departure took place on July 14 in Lyon, with an arrival on August 9 in Albertville.

 The Sun Trip 2021